y-scope/yscope-log-viewer/docs/src/dev-guide/coding-guidelines.md

 const worker = new MainWorker();
 ```

-This special syntax tells Vite to transform the import as a Web Worker constructor.
+This special syntax tells Vite to transform the import as a web worker constructor.
 See
-[Vite's Web Worker documentation][vite-worker-query-suffix] for more details.
+[Vite's web worker documentation][vite-worker-query-suffix] for more details.

 # Naming

-## Web Worker files
+## Web worker files

 Name web worker files with the extension, `.worker.ts`.
 This is to: